Skip to content

 Attention

-Editing Checkboxes and Drop-down Menus§
+Editing Checkboxes and Dropdowns§

-Once custom data fields of the type “Checkbox” or “Dropdown” have been created, you can edit the list of predefined values by double-clicking it.
+Once custom data fields of the type “Checkboxes” or “Dropdown” have been created, you can edit the list of predefined values by double-clicking it.
 However, it’s possible that these values have already been selected, for example on an event.
 In that case, Yesplan does the following:

 For example: